bradhughes9/Content-Searcher/README.md

 ## Upcoming/Todo
 1. Break functions down into reusable parts.
+2. Properly enqueue and localize JS, and wp_enqueue_media().
-2. Make searching/parsing theme/plugin files into their own functions.
+3. Make searching/parsing theme/plugin files into their own functions.
-3. How does the image search feature find images that are within templates??
+4. How does the image search feature find images that are within templates??

 ## Contributing: